Writer’s guilt usually comes in the form of the voice that whispers you should be writing.

 You have to be honest about what that is for you.
 Maybe it’s writing.
 Maybe it’s sleep and work.
 Maybe it’s family or exercise.
 Adventure or travel.

 Let’s say writing is a priority—great.
 Perfect!
 But there are times when writing shouldn’t come before other priorities.
 Remember that limited capacity?
 When you’re low on energy, you can’t keep draining it; you have to fill it back up.
 (What’s that for you?)

 Holidays, extra stress at work, family, life changes are all things that will drain your capacity.
 Writer’s guilt will tell you that you still have to write regardless, and it has the ability to mess up your priorities, to the point of not accomplishing anything at all.

-As you’re planning your goals for 2017, take stock of everything you’ve got on your plate.
+As you set your goals, take stock of everything you’ve got on your plate.
 Make sure you can reasonably fit writing into your life.
 Don’t let writer’s guilt tell you that you should be writing more.

 Clinging to writing as a priority is a recipe for writer’s guilt—which can grind your productivity to a halt.
 Aim for fluid priorities that adapt to what’s happening in your life.
 Fill yourself up when you’re low.